robertopauletto/javascript/README.md

   <a name="objects--quoted-props"></a><a name="3.8"></a>
   - [3.6](#objects--quoted-props) Only quote properties that are invalid identifiers. eslint: [`quote-props`](https://eslint.org/docs/rules/quote-props)

-    > Why?
+    > Perchè?
 In general we consider it subjectively easier to read.
 It improves syntax highlighting, and is also more easily optimized by many JS engines.

     ```javascript
-    // bad
+    // male
     const bad = {
       'foo': 3,
       'bar': 4,
       'data-blah': 5,
     };

-    // good
+    // bene
     const good = {
       foo: 3,
       bar: 4,